abbreviatedman/pursuit-recommendations/pitch.md

 theme: league
 ---

-## An Analysis of student progress in project 1
+## An Analysis Of Student Progress In Project 1

 #### by Colin Jaffe